nan-hub/DS-Project/README.md

 >pandas, numpy, matplotlib, seaborn, sklearn

-- Import Boston Housing data from sklearn datasets
+- Imported Boston Housing data from sklearn datasets
-- Visualize the data and find the parameters which are highly associated with the housing price
+- Visualized the data and found the parameters which were highly associated with the housing price
-- Split the original data into train and test dataset
+- Splitted the original data into train and test dataset
-- Train the model and provide interpretaion of coefficient
+- Trained the model and provided interpretaion of coefficients
-- Predict on the test set and report MAE, MSE and RMSE
+- Predicted on the test set and reported MAE, MSE and RMSE

 [Classify spam and ham messages using NLP](https://github.com/nan-hub/DS-Project/tree/master/NLP%20classification)
 > python, jupyter notebook

 > pandas, nltk, saborn, plotly, sklearn

-- Import the csv files with pandas
+- Imported the csv files with pandas
-- Perform data preprocessing, remove the punctuation and the stopwords
+- Performed data preprocessing, removed the punctuation and the stopwords
-- Use CountVectorizer to convert a collection of text documents to a matrix of token counts
+- Used CountVectorizer to convert a collection of text documents to a matrix of token counts
-- Transform integer counts to weighted TF-IDF scores
+- Transformed integer counts to weighted TF-IDF scores
-- Choose Naive Bayes classifier to train on TF-IDF vectors
+- Chose Naive Bayes classifier to train on TF-IDF vectors
-- Write a pipleline of normalization workflow
+- Writed a pipleline of normalization workflow
-- Train the data, report the confusion matrix and classification report
+- Trained the data, reported the confusion matrix and classification report

 [Visualize stock prices](https://github.com/nan-hub/DS-Project/blob/master/Finance%20Project.ipynb)
 > python, jupyter notebook

 > pandas, saborn, plotly, cufflinks

-- Use `pandas_datareader` to fetched the online bank stock data from yahoo finance for Bank of America, CitiGroup, Goldman Sachs, JPMorgan Chase, Morgan Stanley and Wells Fargo
+- Used `pandas_datareader` to fetch the online bank stock data from yahoo finance for Bank of America, CitiGroup, Goldman Sachs, JPMorgan Chase, Morgan Stanley and Wells Fargo
-- Visualize the stock returns for each bank and analyze the outstand points
+- Visualized the stock returns for each bank and analyzed the outstand points
-- Create interactive plot with plotly and cufflinks
+- Created interactive plot with plotly and cufflinks

 [Movie Recommendation with Recommender Systems](https://github.com/nan-hub/DS-Project/tree/master/Movie%20Recommendation%20with%20Recommender%20Systems)
 > python, jupyter notebook

 >pandas, numpy, matplotlib, seaborn

-- Create histogram to analysis the number of rateing
+- Created histogram to analysis the number of rateing
-- Filter out the movies with less than 100 ratings
+- Filtered out the movies with less than 100 ratings
-- Calculate the correlation between the chosen viewed movie and the other movies
+- Calculated the correlation between the chosen viewed movie and the other movies
-- Recommend the most similar movies (highest correlation)
+- Recommended the most similar movies (highest correlation)

 *Note: This is a simplified model!*